Five questions about KREUL Triton Acrylic Liquid

 What leads to dried acrylic paint forming cracks on the surface?

 That’s not necessary.
-SOLO GOYA Triton Acrylic is also a paint for outdoors.
+KREUL Triton Acrylic Liquid is also a paint for outdoors.
 After all, it was designed for painting large walls.
 That's why it is very popular for street art or art projects in public spaces.
 SOLO GOYA Triton Acrylic is weatherproof.
 Without the need for any sealing whatsoever.
 We only recommend fixing with varnish if you want to change the glossiness of the paint finish.
 For this, apply KREUL Varnish Gloss 400 ml onto your dried artwork.